 Processed meat

-According to WHO, there’s convincing evidence that processed meat causes cancer.
+The WHO says convincing evidence that processed meat causes cancer.
 It’s classified as a Group 1 carcinogen.

 Processed meat is specifically linked with colorectal and stomach cancer.
-Examples include frankfurter hotdogs, sausages, ham, corned beef, and canned lunch meat.
+Examples include frankfurter hot dogs, sausages, ham, corned beef, and canned lunch meat.

 Red meat

-Red meat is classified as ‘probably carcinogenic to humans’ by WHO.
+Red meat is classified as ‘probably carcinogenic to humans’ by the WHO.
 It’s most strongly associated with colorectal cancer, though there are also links to prostate and pancreatic cancer.

 Alcohol

-WHO classifies alcohol as a Group 1 carcinogen.
+The WHO classifies alcohol as a Group 1 carcinogen.
 It’s specifically linked to throat, mouth, oesophagus, liver, breast, stomach, and bowel cancer.

 The cancer risk associated with alcohol is dependent on dose.
 For example, having a glass of wine every so often is different to bingeing several units of alcohol at a time.